 - Personal The investor will be able to see her stake in her portfolio.

 - View-only View everything, but not able to edit.

 - Admin Full access.

 Every user on Ledgy has a portfolio where she can see her investments.

 - Find your portfolio: Click on your name (upper-right corner) then select portfolio.

-- See investments: The company you’ve invested in needs to add you as a shareholder with your email address and also needs to click on the Commit button on the Transactions page.
+- See investments: The company you’ve invested in needs to add you as a shareholder with your email address and also needs to click on the Publish button on the Transactions page.

 Ledgy lets you work with multiple admins on the cap table.
 You can see a change history in the change log on the Settings page.